vlopezj/coq-course/README.md

 Full participation is required.
 This entails attending the meetings, doing the exercises and presenting some of them.

+## IRC channel

+We set up an IRC channel for discussing the course:

+    ##coq@chalmers on freenode

+Note that there are two hashes in the channel name.

 ## Participants

 + Fabian Ruch